alexbakus/textexpander_stats/README.md

 Anything above should work fine.

-Download the .scpt file, Save your local copy, in the same folder as the script, create
+Download the .scpt file, Save your local copy and in the same folder, create a folder "Data".

-a folder called Data.

 Run with AppleScript Editor.